 It’s natural to have doubts or concerns sometimes in an important relationship.
 But unlike temporary insecurity, fear of abandonment tends to be a pattern of responses and behaviors that doesn’t go away unless you address it.

-Fear of abandonment may impact your interactions and how you interpret your partner’s reactions and behaviors.
+Fearing others will abandon you may impact your interactions and how you interpret your partner’s reactions and behaviors.

 You may feel you have to act a certain way to keep your partner, or you may have trouble being intimate and expressive out of fear of rejection.